simonen/obsidian/LINUX 1/DATABASES/MARIADB/MariaDB.md

 XtraDB / InnoDB is the Default engine

-To list all innodb-related variables
+To list all InnoDB-related variables

 ``` bash
 mysql -u root -e "show variables like '%innodb%';" -p